todhm/advanced_lane_detection/README.md

 Locate lane lines and fit polynomial by sliding window from image.
 ---
+* (1) Find the Base line x point by finding strongest signed on binary warp image.
-* (1) Divide the image area by pre-defined window size.
+* (2) Divide the image area by pre-defined window size.
-* (2) As we slide the window by each level find the point where value of linear convolution between vertical slice of image in the window and window_width vector become maximized.
-* (3) From the centroids point we calculate the y_point value on each side of lane.
-* (4) With these x and y point we can fit 2nd polynomial by on left and right lane.
+* (3) As we slide upward Find the points located inside the pre-defind margin.

 ![alt text][image6]